mheap/nexmo-developer/_use_cases/en/contact-center.md

 # Contact Center Augmentation

-In this tutorial, you will implement a simple contact center scenario:
+In this tutorial, you will implement a the following contact center scenario:

 * the user calls the phone number,
 * initial greeting is played, and the user selects an option with IVR,